October 19th, 2022

 By Jason Rosener, Vice President, Goldman Sachs Personal Financial Management

 The transition between college and your first job can be a tough period to navigate.
 For many graduates, they’re stepping out into the “real world” for the first time, having to juggle the challenges of trying to get their career off the ground and moving out of their parents’ house.
-These tentative steps towards independence can be exhilarating and nerve-wracking at the same time.
+These tentative steps towards independence can be both exhilarating and nerve-wracking.

-All this raises a big question for parents: Should you consider financially helping your kid if they’re struggling after graduation?
+This raises an important question for parents: Should you consider financially helping your kid if they’re struggling after graduation?
 And if so, what would that help and support look like?

-This kind of personalized financial assessment is critical because you don’t want to jeopardize your own financial future while trying to help your child contend with their post-graduation challenges.
+This kind of personalized financial assessment is important because you don’t want to jeopardize your own financial future while trying to help your child contend with their post-graduation challenges.